Language Studies Major Requirements

 List of Approved Context Electives in the Upcoming Quarter

-In their senior year, language studies majors must satisfy the senior exit requirement in one of three ways:
+In their senior year, Language Studies majors must satisfy the senior exit requirement in any one of three ways:

-Option 1.
 Successful completion of a capstone course.
-In order to satisfy the senior exit requirement, students must have senior standing and must have completed Linguistics 53, Semantics 1; 101, Phonology 1; and either 111, Syntactic Structures; or 112, Syntax 1.
+In order to satisfy the senior exit requirement, students must have senior standing and must have completed Linguistics 53, Semantics 1; Linguistics 101, Phonology 1; and either Linguistics 111, Syntactic Structures or Linguistics 112, Syntax 1.
 Students then complete a 2-unit senior research course, LING 190.
-Each instance of LING 190 is taught concurrently with one of the upper-division electives offered in that quarter.
+Each instance of LING 190 is taught concurrently with one of the upper-division linguistics electives offered in that quarter.
 Students must enroll in both an instance of LING 190 and its associated upper-division elective.
-This elective can also serve as one of the two linguistics electives required for the major.
+This elective can also serve as the one linguistics elective required for the major.

-Option 2.
 Senior thesis supervised by a faculty member.
 The proposal for a senior thesis must be submitted for the approval of the department faculty at least three quarters prior to the quarter of graduation.
-Students enroll in Linguistics 195, Senior Thesis, with the approval of the faculty adviser.
 The senior thesis is an original investigation of the major language in some relevant way, such as the linguistic structure or history of the language or its historical, literary, cultural, sociological, ethnographic, or political context.

-Option 3.
-By exception, students in their senior year may enroll in a graduate-level class, by permission of instructor.
-This option is for students who have performed exceptionally in the available undergraduate courses in a particular sub-discipline of linguistics.
+Students in their senior year may enroll in a graduate-level linguistics class, by permission of the instructor.
+This option is for students who have performed exceptionally in the available undergraduate courses in a particular sub-discipline of the field.
 Under these conditions, a graduate-level course may serve as the student's capstone course.

 Sample Academic Plans for the Language Studies Major